Center for Analysis of U.S. Grand Strategy

 US-China Strategic & Economic Dialogue Project

-The Northeast Asia Cooperation Dialogue (Working Group Member)
+The Northeast Asia Cooperation Dialogue (Rapporteur)

 Founded by IGCC Director Emeritus Susan Shirk and now led by IGCC Director Tai Ming Cheung, this unique multilateral forum involves high-level policymakers, defense ministry officials, military officers, and researchers from China, Japan, North and South Korea, Russia, and the United States.
 NEACD seeks to reduce the risk of military conflict in the region and to lay the groundwork for an official multilateral process in Northeast Asia.
 NEACD has proven its value as the only ongoing regular channel of informal communication among the six governments.

-Northeast Asia Defense Transparency Index (Lead Researcher)
+Northeast Asia Defense Transparency Index (Researcher)

 Concurrent with the Northeast Asian Cooperation Dialogue, the University of California’s Institute on Global Conflict and Cooperation produces a successively updated Defense Transparency Index for the six major states involved in the region: the Republic of Korea, Democratic People’s Republic of Korea, People’s Republic of China, United States of America, Russian Federation, and Japan.
 The Defense Transparency Index was recently updated for the first time since early 2016—after a period of major changes in world politics---and revealed a substantial decrease in defense transparency over the time period.
 Given the recent surge in tensions in the region—increased competition between the United States and China over trade, Taiwan, the South China Sea, and other areas, the formal termination of the INF Treaty between the United States and Russia, and continued tensions on the Korean Peninsula—the simultaneous decrease in defense transparency is not surprising, but nonetheless concerning.